yasharora57/DE2_Project-COVID-19-Analysis-using-Synapse-Analytics/README.md

 - Created external tables and views in the **bronze layer**.
 - Used **CETAS (Create External Table As Select)** to transform and store data in the **silver layer**.
 - Partitioned data in the silver layer using stored procedures for efficient querying.

+- **Note**: For the external table `silver.trip_data_green_csv`, the data is saved in partitions within the ADLS silver layer.
+Since native partitioning is not supported by the CETAS (Create External Table As Select) statement in Azure Synapse, a workaround is implemented using a stored procedure.
+This procedure takes `year` and `month` as parameters and is executed for all combinations of months and years to create partitioned data.
+This approach ensures efficient data storage and query performance by organizing the data into logical partitions based on time.

 ---